anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 voucher-request (CMS-signed JSON) and enrollment-request (PKCS#10).

-The registrar-agent sends the pledge-voucher-request to the registrar with an HTTPS POST to the endpoint "/.well-known/brski/requestvoucher".
+The registrar-agent sends the pledge-voucher-request to the registrar with an HTTP-over-TLS POST to the endpoint "/.well-known/brski/requestvoucher".

 The pledge-voucher-request Content-Type used in the